Cardano Up 10% – Price Rise In Full Swing By Investing.com

 Cardano increases by 10% – price increase in full swing

-Over the past seven days, Cardano’s value has increased 16.82%.
-Cardano’s average trading volume over the last 24 hours of trading was $ 2.759515B or 2.54% of the total volume of all cryptocurrencies.
-In the past 7 trading days, the digital currency oscillated in a range of $ 1.3237 on the lower and $ 1.6077 on the upper side.
+Over the past seven days, Cardano’s value has risen 39.47%.
+Cardano’s average trading volume over the past 24 hours of trading was $ 6.014701B or 5.77% of the total volume of all cryptocurrencies.
+In the past 7 days of trading, the digital currency oscillated in a range of $ 1.3947 on the lower and $ 1.9575 on the upper side.

 What about other cryptocurrencies